Aug 17, 2017 Chris Doxey

-To keep your supplier master in control, I recommend that your supplier master is scrubbed at least every year to alleviate duplicate suppliers, suppliers inactive in the last 18 months, suppliers with missing information, and suppliers that have duplicate records.
+To maintain your supplier master file, I recommend that your database is scrubbed at least every year to remove suppliers inactive in the last 18 months, suppliers with missing information, and suppliers that have duplicate records.

-- Provides enhanced internal controls for your vendor master.
+- Provides enhanced internal controls for your master file

 - Duplicate Supplier Names

 - Suppliers With Duplicate Phone or FAX Numbers

 This step is an analysis of accounts payable transactions by dollar distribution and the stratification of spending levels.
 It’s a great way to look into your accounts payable data to determine opportunities to consolidate suppliers, change invoicing methods, or implement P-cards.

 - Highlights opportunities for invoice automation, summary billing, and the implementation of P-cards